Expert Insight

 Although CMS' proposal to phase out the IPO list and expand coverage for ASCs presents cost-savings opportunities for the agency, hospital providers will lose preferential reimbursement and risk their market share.

-Going forward, providers will need to find ways to adapt to this continued shift to outpatient care by assessing their ambulatory networks, capacity management, and competitive risks.
+Going forward, providers should find ways to adapt to this continued shift to outpatient care by assessing their ambulatory networks, capacity management, and competitive risks.

 Ensure you can meet new transparency and quality reporting requirements